deephaven/deephaven-core/README.md

 #### Python

 A Python virtual environment is highly recommended for building Deephaven from source.
-Additionally, the wheel is installed with [gradle](https://gradle.org/) and built with [pip](https://pypi.org/project/pip/).
-If you don't want autocomplete, remove `[autocomplete]` from the pip install command below.
+Additionally, the wheel is installed with [pip](https://pypi.org/project/pip/) and built with [Gradle](https://gradle.org/).

 ```sh
 git clone https://github.com/deephaven/deephaven-core.git